kawu/hhu-dl-materials-2020/char/README.md

 ## Embedding characters

-You can now adapt the implementation of the neural model by taking care of the following two points:
+We can now adapt the implementation of the neural model by taking care of the following two points:
 * Each word is now represented as a tensor of character indices rather than a word index; we need to adapt the embedding functionality to account for that